Leelu55/Articulus/DEVELOP.md

 ## Speech-To-Text and Text-To-Speech

 As an audiobased learning app Articulus supports voice commands as answers.
 During a lesson each displayed word is pronounced by the app using the <a href="https://github.com/ak1394/react-native-tts#speaking">React Native TTS library</a>.
 The speech-to-text functionality was implemented using the <a href="https://github.com/react-native-voice/voice">React Native Voice library</a>.

-The interaction of text-to-speech, speech-to-text and use input triggers and is being triggered by allowed state changes as determined by the state engine.

 Listener methods for both libraries are configured inside [audioVoice.ts](./libs/audioVoice.ts).

-**automatic and manual mode**
+**Automatic and Manual Mode**
 There are two modes to play a lesson: automatic and manual.
-Both modes allow spoken answers, but in automatic mode after spoken word the app listens for the vocal answer of the user.
-In manual mode to say the right article aloud, the microphone symbol has to be clicked.
+Both modes allow spoken answers.
+In automatic mode after the word was pronounced the app listens for the vocal answer of the user.
+In manual mode the microphone symbol has to be clicked before speaking.

-**handling errors and evaluating results**
+**Handling Errors and Evaluating Results**
 The built-in error handling of the voice recognition library is implemented to allow the user two more tries in case the answer was not eligable because of background noise, low volume or other problems.
 If there is a speech result, the custom[ extract article function](./libs/extractArticle.ts) checks if the answer

 1. is not too long (maximum five words to reduce the time for checking the answer) and